 What can you do with a Certificate in Therapeutic Recreation?

-This program is designed to create a pathway toward certification for RTs, and will provide you with theoretical and practical backgrounds in recreation and activity-based interventions.
+There is much you may do with a TR Certificate.
+This program is designed to help build a pathway toward obtaining the credential in the field of TR.
+The content of the 6 required TR specific courses provide students with theoretical and practical backgrounds in recreation and activity-based interventions.

-The Certificate will prepare you to work in a variety of settings, including:
+The courses in the Certificate Program will prepare you to work in a variety of settings, including:

 - Ambulatory health care services